About

 General Meetings

-New members – prior to the official start of the meeting, new members are asked to attend a brief presentation to help familiarize themselves with the Club, Practices and any other relevant information.
-This generally takes no longer than 15 minutes.
-It is a worthwhile meeting for new members to help them navigate things that we do within the club such as Cluster, Competitions, Meetings, Walkabouts etc.
+Information session for new members – prior to the official start of the meeting, new members are asked to attend a brief presentation to help familiarise themselves with Club activities and events.
+This generally takes place twice a year and takes approximately 30 minutes.
+It is a worthwhile meeting for new members to help them navigate our website, a primary resource tool for club members.

 Presenters – throughout the year we may invite a special guest to give the members a presentation in relation to their careers, photographs, genre of photography etc. These presentations help provide members with useful information in relation to different types of photography, techniques, processes and other such information.

-The second general meeting is held on the second Monday of the month and is set aside for the technical aspect of photography.
-This is also held at Dromkeen and a $3 entry fee is required.
+During the summer program the second Monday of the month is set aside for the technical aspect of photography.

 These meetings are to help members with different techniques and ways of processing photographs etc. This may include: